Theme Five

 Many countries in the region have experienced a rotation between right and left-wing governments.
 In line with these unstable political dynamics, governments throughout the region have limited bureaucratic capacity to implement policies and provide high quality public services that could promote equality of opportunities.
 This issue leaves the bottom- and middle-class vulnerable to economic shocks.
 In recent years, a wave of political unrest erupted in many LAC countries.
 While some of the unrest comes from the unmet demands of poorest shares of the population, it is puzzling that most comes from vocal groups in the middle class.

 The fifth theme relates to the relationship between inequality and political power, establishing links with the four themes previously described.
 The network aims to provide an informed discussion of the inequality in political voice across Latin Americans.
-A second set of issues under this theme concern how the distribution of political power shapes the political economy of decision making.
+A second set of issues under this theme concerns on how the distribution of political power shapes the political economy of decision making.

-- Why is Latin America so persistently unequal despite political inclusion?
+Why is Latin America so persistently unequal despite political inclusion?

 Panel Members